touchvarit/Data-Analyst-Portfolio/README.md

 - [Tools and Technologies](#tools-and-technologies)
 - [Contact Information](#contact-information)

-## Introduction
-I am passionate about using data to gain insights, solve problems, and communicate meaningful information.
-My data journey began during my undergraduate engineering course, where I used Excel for physics and chemistry labs.
-Over time, I expanded my skill set to include SQL, Python, R, and various data visualization tools to explore data from different angles.

 ### High School: A Glimpse into Marketing
 In my high school years, I became captivated by marketing and the art of persuading buyers.
-A book titled "Data-Driven Marketing: Smart Marketing Using Data" by Mr. Nui Nattapon Muangtum was my first encounter with the power of data in decision-making.
+A book titled "Data-Driven Marketing: Smart Marketing Using Data" by Mr. Nui Nattapon Muangtum was my first encounter with the power of data in decision-making...

-One case study stood out: a grocery store sending discounts to expectant mothers.
-The data-driven prediction was spot on, showcasing the incredible potential of extracting insights from data.

 ### Exploring Statistics
 My fascination with data led me to delve into statistics.
-A favorite book during this period was "How to Lie with Statistics" by Darrell Huff, an unconventional yet eye-opening exploration of statistics' deceptive potential.
+A favorite book during this period was "How to Lie with Statistics" by Darrell Huff, an unconventional yet eye-opening exploration of statistics' deceptive potential...

 ### Connecting the Dots: Statistics and Behavioral Economics
 I started connecting my knowledge of statistics to areas like behavioral economics, examining human behavior in relation to money and decision-making.
-Intriguing questions emerged, such as how casinos optimize lighting and sound to encourage spending.
+Intriguing questions emerged, such as how casinos optimize lighting and sound to encourage spending...

-My quest to combine economics and data analysis led me to econometrics, a field closely related to data analysis and research.

 ### High School Graduation: A Turning Point
 Joining the engineering club in my senior year, I encountered SPSS, a tool for statistical analysis.
 This experience solidified my passion for working with data and made me realize that data science encompasses more than just technology, business, and mathematics.

+### Data Science Bootcamp 8
+I am thrilled to have been awarded a full scholarship from Datarockie to pursue their Data Science Bootcamp 8 program.
+My journey into the world of data analysis and science started during my undergraduate years at the Faculty of Engineering at Chulalongkorn University.
+It was here that I initially delved into the power of data, using tools like Excel to support my physics and chemistry lab work.
+As time passed, my curiosity and passion for data led me to broaden my skill set, encompassing SQL, Python, R, and various data visualization tools.
+These skills have enabled me to explore and dissect data from diverse perspectives, a journey that has ultimately led me to this incredible opportunity to further my education in data science.

 ## Projects
 ### 1. Personal Database with SQL